Put your wallet away, you're in Krakow

 Get a 360 degree view of the river and castle by climbing one of the towers and don’t forget to check out the dragon’s den which is said to be the former home of a real Wawel dragon!

 No trip to Poland would be complete without some potato pancakes with sour cream (or goulash).
-Get your hit of this traditional dish by sitting in the back garden at Restauracja Morela, which is a short stroll from the castle.
+Get your hit of this traditional dish by visiting one of the restaurants near the castle such as the Czarna Kaczka (Black Duck).

 10. Kanonicza Street